CarloCattano/padthink/README.md

 ## Thinkpad pure data
-Use the trackpoint data and trackpad xy and buttons in pd
+Use the track-point data (.) , track-pad xy and buttons in pd

 Only tested on linux Thinkpad P14s gen 3